websauna/websauna/docs/source/glossary.rst

     renderer:
         A view callable needn't always return a Response object.
 If a view happens to return something which does not implement the Pyramid Response interface, Pyramid will attempt to use a renderer to construct a response.
 Usually renderer is a template name.
 The template engine loads this template and passes the view return value to it as template context. `More information <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/renderers.html/>`__.

+    resource:
+        In :term:`traversal` resource class presents one path part of the hierarchy.

     sanity check:
         Sanity check is a Websauna feature which prevents starting up a website in a state where Python code is inconsistent with databases.
 It checks all databases are up and models are correctly declared in the database.
 See :ref:`websauna.sanity_check` setting for more info.